MetaSearch-IO/KaitoX402APIDocs/README.md

 # Kaito PAYG API Documentation

-> **NOTE:** This API is intended for personal and internal use only.
-For enterprise and external use cases, contact us via [Telegram](https://t.me/kaitoai2022) or email at support@kaito.ai.
+> **NOTE:** The below APIs are intended for personal and internal use only.
+For more APIs, and for enterprise and external use cases, contact us via [Telegram](https://t.me/kaitoai2022) or email at support@kaito.ai.

 ## Overview